vippsas/vipps-woocommerce/tests/manual/manual-tests.md

     - On a sale
     - Synchronized renewal
     - Synchronized renewal with a "Sign-up grace period" set
+    - I can capture an order through changing the status to "Completed" or "Processing"
     - With the "capture payment instantly" option set
     - With a free trial